reduxjs/redux/docs/recipes/WritingTests.md

 import { render as rtlRender } from '@testing-library/react'
 import { createStore } from 'redux'
 import { Provider } from 'react-redux'
+// Import your own reducer
+import reducer from '../reducer'

 function render(
   ui,